Hoverspeed

 Hoverspeed was a ferry company that operated on the English Channel from 1981 until 2005.
 It was formed in 1981 by the merger of Seaspeed and Hoverlloyd.
 Its last owners were Sea Containers; the company ran a small fleet of two high-speed SeaCat catamaran ferries in its final year.

 Hoverspeed played a part in developing the hovercraft, and ran six SR.N4 Mountbatten class hovercraft and one SEDAM N500 Naviplane.
 Hoverspeed last operated hovercraft on its Dover to Calais service.
 They were withdrawn on 1 October 2000 and Hoverspeed continued to use Seacat catamarans built by Incat.

-Background and formation
+History

-Early attempts to consolidate operations
+Background and early attempts to consolidate operations

 During the early 1970s, when both Hoverlloyd and Seaspeed were struggling to return a profit, the two operators had been in negotiations on a partnership to amalgamate operations.
 However, management at Hoverlloyd was not convinced the UK government would sanction any form of arrangement between Seaspeed and a foreign company.
 The situation was exacerbated when discussions became public knowledge and plans for a consortium were quickly abandoned.